NickKohse/MtnData/README.md

 - Change DBConnect inheritance so none of the sub classes have ctors since they don't do anything
 - Find a better location for GoodPassword function
 - Finish function comments
+- Check in add comment function to make sure referential integrity is intact before adding